Indian Immunologicals Limited: Human Health

 IIL operates a manufacturing facility in Ooty to manufacture the Vero cell culture rabies vaccine for use in human beings.
 This plant was set up in 1998 at the specific request of the Government of India in order to phase out use of the older and unsafe sheep brain vaccine (also termed nerve tissue vaccine – NTV) with the modern tissue culture vaccine.

 The plant, which commenced commercial production in phases from September 2006, meets a large part of the requirements of the Universal Immunization Programme of the Ministry of Health, Govt of India.

 Indian Immunologicals and the Indian Council of Medical Research have signed an agreement for the development of a Zika vaccine.
 Indian Immunologicals' Dengue Vaccine for Dengue Fever: Prospects for Approval Indian Immunologicals Ltd is developing a bi-valent human monoclonal antibody for the treatment of rabies.

 Human Biologicals Institute

-IIL established Human Biologicals Institute (HBI) in 1999 to manufacture modern Tissue Culture Anti Rabies Vaccine (TCARV) for human use at Ooty, Tamil Nadu.
+IIL established Human Biologicals Institute (HBI) in 1999 to manufacture the modern Tissue Culture Anti Rabies Vaccine (TCARV) for human use at Ooty, Tamil Nadu.

 International Business

-IIL exports its products to more than 50 countries across the world with a customer focus in Middle East, Asia, Africa, CISR countries and expanding in Central and Latin America.
+IIL exports its products to more than 50 countries across the world with a customer focus in the Middle East, Asia, Africa, CISR countries, and expanding in Central and Latin America.